 BMI is calculated by dividing a person’s weight (in kilograms) by the square of their height (in metres), ie, kg/m2.
 While BMI is a useful measurement for most adults, it is only an estimate and does not take into account age, ethnicity or gender, or differentiate between body fat and muscle mass.
 BMI should be considered alongside waist circumference (which helps to assess risk by measuring the amount of fat carried around an individual’s middle) and other risk factors.

-Obesity and being overweight is a risk factor for various health conditions, such as heart disease, stroke, type 2 diabetes, atrial fibrillation, high blood pressure, certain types of cancer, fatty liver disease, kidney disease, sleep apnoea and osteoarthritis.
+Obesity and being overweight is a risk factor for various health conditions, such as heart and cardiovascular conditions like stroke, type 2 diabetes, atrial fibrillation, high blood pressure, certain types of cancer, fatty liver disease, kidney disease, sleep apnoea and osteoarthritis.

 A person’s quality of life may also be impacted through obesity stigma.
 This stigma has been associated with increased depression, anxiety and social isolation.2